-- However, the user sees an error message and a Force Close button when this app is launched on a device set to a language other than English.
+- However, when this app is launched on a device set to a language other than English, the user sees an error message and a Force Close button.
 The app doesn't load.

 To prevent this situation, make sure that a

 file exists and that it defines every needed string.
-The situation applies to
+This situation applies to

-resource files containing all the resources that your app calls upon
+resource files containing all the resources that your app calls on,

-(layouts, drawables, animations, and so on).
-For information about testing, see
+such as layouts, drawables, or animations.
+For information about testing, see the

 Put the app's default text in

-default language, which is the language that you expect most of your
+default language—the language you expect most of your

 app's users to speak.

-The default resource set must also include any default drawables and layouts, and can include other types of resources such as animations.
+The default resource set also includes any default drawables and layouts and can include other types of resources such as animations.
 These resources go in the following directories: